Databricks

 .

-This should include your connection parameters and your personal access token.
+This should include your connection parameters and your authentication credentials.

 You can find your server hostname and HTTP path in the Databricks workspace dashboard.
 Go to "SQL Warehouses", select your warehouse (default is called "Starter Warehouse"), and go to "Connection details".